Tool development using the Tool Maker

 Usage:

-Call the GUI for the tool.
+Call the GUI by running

-Specify the tool ID as an underscore-separated, lowercase sentence (e.g.,
+tool-makerin your terminal in the environment where the SDK was installed.Specify the tool ID as an underscore-separated, lowercase sentence (e.g.,

-).
+my_first_tool,advanced_dwi_model).
 It will be used to name the main tool folder and the docker image name by default.The tool files will be generated in the folder where the GUI was called (e.g.

 Generated Files: